daviebadger/books/restructuredtext/restructuredtext.rst

 .. note::

-   Unlike strict list-style tables, the |RST| parser doest not strictly check a number of values per row.
+   Unlike strict list-style tables, the |RST| parser doest not strictly check, whether each row contain the same number of columns or not.

 .. _CSV: https://en.wikipedia.org/wiki/Comma-separated_values